DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ```
 **Caller permission level**: host for the tournament identified by _id_

-`@user` must be a valid Discord mention of a user that pings them.
+`@user` can be a Discord mention, though it does not have to ping, or the user's ID.

 The user is deauthorised as a host for the specified tournament, losing all corresponding permissions.
 You cannot remove yourself if you are the only host; there must always be one host to manage the tournament.

+If a host leaves the tournament server, they are not automatically removed and will regain
+powers for their tournaments if they return.

 ### Add announcement channel
 ```